hujhax/austin-improv-wiki/Shows/Golden (mainstage).md

 The performers dressed in 60s-mod-inspired clothing.

 ### Publicity Blurb
-From the show announcement:<blockquote>"A full-length improvised narrative, performed without words.  *Golden* will draw its inspiration from classic silent films, without being slavishly beholden to them.
-Mime, clowning, physicality, and emotional sounds will all come into play"</blockquote>
+From the show announcement:
+> "A full-length improvised narrative, performed without words.  *Golden* will draw its inspiration from classic silent films, without being slavishly beholden to them.
+Mime, clowning, physicality, and emotional sounds will all come into play"

 ## Media
 ### Videos